Joshuaburg2004/Joshuaburg2004/README.md

-- 👋 Hi, I’m @Joshuaburg2004
+Hi, I’m @Joshuaburg2004
-- 👀 I’m interested in C# programming, with experience in all of Python, javascript, typescript and Java to boot.
+I’m interested in C# programming, with experience in all of Python, PHP, javascript, typescript and Java to boot.
-- 🌱 I’m currently experimenting with CI/CD pipelines and figuring out ReactJS
+Currently working with monogame in C#.